yungoo/spark-sdk-python/README.md

         return ret, code

     ret = request.json
-    if ret is not None:
+    if ret is not None and ret:
         for ipInfo in ret['data']['ipInfo']:
             password = ipInfo["password"]
             if len(password) > 0: